robaho/go-trader/README.md

 Using the quickfixgo connector:

-- a market maker timing is measured from the quote message generation to the reception of the multicast market data
 - test machine is a 3.4 ghz i7 (4 core,8 thread), running osx
+- clients and exchange process are running on the same machine
+- a quote is a double-sided (bid & ask)
+- a timing is measured from the quote message generation to the reception of the multicast market data

-a single market maker can perform 6k round-trip quotes/sec
+**1 market maker can perform 6k round-trip quotes/sec**

+**4 market makers can perform 16k round-trip quotes/sec**

+Using the gRPC connector:

-4 market maker clients can perform 16k round-trip quotes/sec
+**1 market maker can perform 10k round-trip quotes/sec**

-Stay tuned for performance numbers using gRPC binary connector...
+**4 market makers can perform 25k round-trip quotes/sec**

 # REST api